fluxcd/flux2/docs/proposals/go-git-providers.md

 - Typed errors shall be returned, wrapped using Go 1.14's new features
 - Go-style enums are used when there are only a few supported values for a field
 - Every field is documented using Godoc comment, including `+required` or `+optional` to clearly signify its importance
+- Support serializing the types to JSON (if needed for e.g. debugging) by adding tags

 ## Implementation